DirectMessagingTechnologies/docs-web/docs/apps/googext_privacy-policy.md

 We do not sell, trade, or otherwise transfer your personal information to third parties.

-The DMT Creator Data Google Sheets extension use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the [Limited Use](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) requirements.
+The DMT Creator Data for Google Sheets™ extension use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the [Limited Use](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) requirements.

 ## 5. Data Security